timombre/face_recognition_only_cpp/README.md

 ## Stats :

-With a split database, you can now somewhat evaluate your model
+With a split database, you can also somewhat evaluate your model

-    ./stats/stats.out face_embeddings_database.txt face_embeddings_test_database.txt -thresh "float"
+    ./stats face_embeddings_database.txt face_embeddings_database_testset.txt -thresh "float"

 ## WIP :